League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 - `@Drawing[label]` : This will trigger the effects when the player clicks/moves a token within the area of a drawing which has its text set to the `label` specified.
 Works best with rectangles.
 - `@Door[coordinates]` : This will trigger the effects when a player opens or closes a door (based on options).
 The coordinates can be copy/pasted from the wall configuration sheet (excluding the `[` and `]`).
 - `@Compendium[id]{name}` only useable as an effect will display the compendium entry.
+- `@JournalEntry[token name]` If used as a trigger, this will cause the triggers to activate on any journal with the specified name (you cannot set a token id in this case).
+As a trigger effect

 By using a `Token` trigger, you can have a single actor for your triggers (a door, a button or a transparent image) but setting a different and unique name for your tokens would allow you to use them as different triggers, without duplicating actors all over your actors directory.